Are you tired of that totally drab, default camper look? I get it! It’s time to bring that little home-on-wheels up to speed!

 Plant Integration for Living Spaces

-Start with hardy, low-maintenance varieties like peace lilies near windows, complement them with hanging herbs in your kitchen area, and add moisture-loving ferns to your bathroom space.
+My three-part approach: Start with hardy, low-maintenance varieties like peace lilies near your windows, add some hanging herbs near your kitchen area, and if you have a bathroom, moisture-loving ferns thrive there!

 Rustic Hardware and Fixture Updates